ffrancis-reis/ethereum-developer/README.md

 ### Introduction

 A simple blockchain project to show the basics of smart contracts and Ethereum development.
-The **Album.sol** us a simple smart contract that demonstrate a descentralized, permanent ledger to keep track of albums that any device would play and therefore being a trusted source that allow calculation of royalty payments.
+The **Album.sol** is a simple smart contract that demonstrate a descentralized, permanent ledger to keep track of albums that any device would play and therefore being a trusted source that allow calculation of royalty payments.

 **Important**: The project was made with the versions below, but the contracts use different versions of the Solidity compiler.
-I suggest the compile and deploy fo the contracts in Remix IDE.
+I suggest compiling and deploying the contracts in Remix IDE.

 - Truffle v5.4.7 (core: 5.4.7)
 - Solidity v0.7.0 (solc-js)